• Skip to primary navigation

 Jump to Recipe

-Fall apart eye of round roast is literally all that - tender, flavorful, and fall apart!
-Slowly braised in tomato and red wine beef gravy with mushrooms, onions, and carrots - a must-make!
+This fall-apart eye of round roast recipe is literally all that - tender, flavorful, and fall apart!
+Slowly braised in a smoky, sweet tomato and red wine beef gravy with mushrooms, onions, carrots, and perfectly blended flavors - a must-make for your next Sunday dinner!

 Jump to: